-People who are having or have had treatment for prostate cancer sometimes have problems with sex.
+People who are having or have had treatment for prostate cancer sometimes have problems with sexual intercourse.
 These include a loss of interest in sex, inability to get an erection, and fertility issues.

 In this article, we explain how prostate cancer can affect sex and provide some tips on how to maintain a healthy sex life during this time.